jncraton/computational-thinking-cpsc2020/lectures/36-git.md

 -------------

 - One way to measure software size is via source lines of code (SLOC)
-- A modern piece of large software, such as an operating system, may have tens of millions of lines of code
+- A modern piece of large software, such as an operating system, may have tens of millions of [lines of code](https://en.wikipedia.org/wiki/Source_lines_of_code#Example)

 Team Size
 ---------

 - Some software is developed by indviduals
-- Many applications developed by large teams
+- Many applications are developed by large teams
 - Thousands of developers may work on large application such as Windows or the Linux kernel

 ---